Robotathand/Security/README.md

 # Security

-Secure your room with a raspberry pi & a couple of microbits connected to various sensors.
+Secure your house with a raspberry pi & a couple of micro:bits connected to various sensors.

 Please use a version as main is used for testing.